Heterogeneity Analysis with Heterogeneous Treatments: Framework and Decomposition

-On a high level, the decompositions highlight how heterogeneous treatments complicate the causal content of seemingly simple heterogeneity estimands substantially.
-Group differences may be driven by effect heterogeneity ($\Delta_1$), treatment heterogeneity ($\Delta_2$) or interactions of both ($\Delta_3,\Delta_4,\Delta_{4'},\Delta_5$).
-It is important to note that the decomposition applies even if the effective treatment is unobserved.
+On a high level, the decompositions clarify how heterogeneous treatments complicate the causal content of seemingly simple heterogeneity estimands substantially.
+Group differences may be driven by effect heterogeneity ($\Delta_1$), treatment heterogeneity ($\Delta_2$), or interactions of both ($\Delta_3,\Delta_4$).
+It is important to note that the decomposition applies even if the effective treatment and its confounders are unobserved.
 Thus, interpretations of heterogeneity analyses should in general be linked to a discussion of treatment heterogeneity.
 If treatments are plausibly homogeneous, standard interpretations apply.
-If relevant treatment heterogeneity cannot be ruled out, the decomposition offers a basis for nuanced discussions and could prevent overly simplistic policy conclusions.
-In particular, it prevents to prematurely conclude that ``treatment'' $a$ works better than $a'$ for group $g$ compared to $g'$ although no real effect heterogeneity exists.
+If relevant treatment heterogeneity cannot be ruled out in a concrete application, the decomposition offers a principled framework for interpreting group differences and may prevent overly simplistic policy conclusions.
+In particular, it may prevent to prematurely conclude that ``treatment'' $a$ works better than $a'$ for group $g$ compared to $g'$, although no real effect heterogeneity exists.
+In cases where researchers expect substantial but unobservable variation within the analyzed treatment, they might even conclude that standard heterogeneity analyses are uninformative.

-Once the effective treatment and its confounders $X$ are observed, all components of the decomposition are identified as $\mu_t(x) = E[Y|T=t,X=x]$.
-We show how to flexibly estimate them in Section \ref{sec_estimation1}.
-Then more nuanced statements can be made as we show in the empirical study in Section \ref{sec_jobcorps1}.